 Steven Raichlen recommends making this dish with lowbush wild blueberries from Maine.
 The faintest scent of smoke gives the crumble a spicy flavor.
 Recipe adapted from BBQ USA.

 Check out this page for more delicious summer recipe ideas using seasonal fruits and vegetables.

-Place blueberries in a nonreactive mixing bowl.
-Add ¼ cup flour, sugar, lemon zest, and lemon juice, then gently toss to mix.
-Spoon mixture into aluminum-foil pan after lightly spraying it with cooking oil.
+In a nonreactive bowl, combine blueberries, ¼ cup of flour, sugar, lemon juice, and lemon zest, then gently toss to mix.
+Spoon in blueberry mixture into prepared pan.

-Place biscotti or gingersnaps, brown sugar, and remaining ½ cup of flour in a food processor and process until a coarse powder forms.
+Place biscotti crumbles, brown sugar, and remaining ½ cup of flour in a food processor and process until a coarse powder forms.
 Add butter and salt, then pulse until crumbly.
-Spoon the topping over the blueberry mixture.
+Spoon mixture over blueberries.

-Set up the grill for indirect grilling and preheat to medium high.
-If using a gas grill, place all of the wood chips in the smoker box and run the grill on high until you see smoke, then reduce heat to me-dium high.
-If using a charcoal grill, preheat it to medium high, then toss all the wood chips or chunks on the coals.
+Set up the grill for indirect grilling and preheat to medium-high heat.
+If using a gas grill, place all of the wood chips in the smoker box and run the grill on high until you see smoke, then reduce heat to medium high.
+If using a charcoal grill, preheat it to medium high, then toss all of the wood chips or chunks on the coals.

-Place the pan in the center of the hot grate, away from the heat, and cover the grill.
-Cook until the blueberry mixture is bubbling and the topping is browned, about 40 minutes.
-Serve with vanilla ice cream, if desired.
+Place pan in the center of the hot grate, away from the heat, and cover the grill.
+Cook for 40 minutes, or until blueberry mixture is bubbling and top is browned.
+Serve with vanilla ice cream (if using).